SabbaghAladdine/TunisaNetPcScrap/README.md

 # TunisaNetPcScrap
-this is a jupyterbook that i made to extract the description of each product of tunisianet
+this is a jupyterNotebook that i made to extract the description of each Laptop of tunisianet